mintomic/samples/README.md

 This repository contains some data structures and sample applications which demonstrate low-level lock-free concepts using [Mintomic](http://mintomic.github.io/).

-Right now, there is only one sample application: ArrayOfItems.
+There are two sample applications:

+* ArrayOfItems
+* HashTable1

 [CMake](http://www.cmake.org/cmake/resources/software.html) is required.